top of page

 What are the different types of ship drydocks?

-Merchant vessels must undergo a complete hull survey in a dry dock twice within a 5-year period, as per SOLAS requirements.
+Merchant vessels must undergo a complete hull survey in a dry dock twice within a 5-year period, as per IACS requirements.
 This underlines the pivotal role of ship drydocks in maintaining vessel safety and seaworthiness.
-These facilities are vital for the marine engineering and shipbuilding sectors, offering a dedicated space for vessel repair, maintenance, and construction.
+These facilities are vital for the marine engineering and shipbuilding sectors, offering a dedicated dry space for vessel repair, maintenance, and construction.
 Different types of drydocks serve various ship sizes and needs, each with distinct benefits and constraints.

 A ship in the drydock

-For seagoing vessels, the primary drydock types include graving drydocks, floating drydocks, marine railways, and vertical lift drydocks.
-Graving drydocks, carved out basins, handle larger vessels and support retrofits and modifications.
-In contrast, floating drydocks are designed for portability and space efficiency, making them perfect for accommodating damaged ships.
 Marine railways are tailored for vessels up to 10,000 tonnes.
 Meanwhile, vertical lift drydocks and alternative solutions like lifts, cranes, and air bags are suited for smaller boats and yachts.

 Key Takeaways